Whether your children play baseball, soccer, basketball, football, or do other activities, you want them to be safe and have fun.

 - Know the signs: Symptoms of exercise-induced anaphylaxis include:

 Keep in mind, these symptoms can result from other causes.
 But when it’s anaphylaxis, your child needs immediate medical treatment.

 - Spread the word.
 Your child may never have anaphylaxis.
-Still, every adult who is caring for her needs to know the symptoms of an anaphylactic reaction and what to do if it happens.
+Still, every adult who is caring for them needs to know the symptoms of an anaphylactic reaction and what to do if it happens.
 They should also know that an epinephrine injection isn’t a cure -- it gives you a brief window to get your child to the emergency room.
-The coach or other adults need to know that they must call 911 right away and take your child to the nearest ER, even if she seems OK.
+The coach or other adults need to know that they must call 911 right away and take your child to the nearest ER, even if they seem OK.